jrmann1999/kasa/README.md

 This is a Flask app that can tie with ngrok (running in a Docker container) to serve up webhooks to discover and control KASA devices on a local network.

 Two routines are provided, discover (with an optional device IP address) and toggle.
 Documentation is available at /documentation.

+This is fully dockerized, to run it:

+docker-compose up -d --build